-Canada`s healthcare system is predominately public, with 70% of healthcare funding coming from the public-sector and the remaining 30% from the private-sector (Canadian Institute for Health Information, 2013).
-It is estimated that health spending in Canada reached $211 billion in 2013, or approximately 11.2% of GDP, the majority of which goes to hospitals (30%), drugs (16%) and physicians (15%) (Canadian Institute for Health Information, 2013).
-As of 2013, physician compensation is the fastest-growing category of health spending and is expected to reach $31.4 billion (3.6% growth) (Canadian Institute for Health Information, 2013).
-In comparison, spending on hospitals is expected to grow by 2.6% in 2013 and spending on drugs is expected to grow by 2.4% (Canadian Institute for Health Information, 2013).
+Canada`s healthcare system is predominately public, with 70% of healthcare funding coming from the public-sector and the remaining 30% from the private-sector (Canadian Institute for Health Information, 2016).
+It is estimated that health spending in Canada will be $228.1 billion in 2016, or approximately 11.1% of GDP, the majority of which goes to hospitals (29.5%), drugs (16%) and physicians (15.3%) (Canadian Institute for Health Information, 2016).
+Since 2005, physician compensation as a portion of total health spending has increased but since 2014, the share has slowed and is now maintaining levels comparable to those of the late 1980s (Canadian Institute for Health Information, 2016).

-Spending on healthcare varies across Canada, but on average provinces spend approximately 40% of their total budgets on healthcare (Canadian Institute for Health Information, 2013).
-Per capita spending in 2013 for all of Canada is projected to be $5,988, but spending by province ranges from $5,775 in BC to a high $7,132 in Newfoundland and Labrador (Canadian Institute for Health Information, 2013).
+Spending on healthcare varies across Canada, but on average provinces spend approximately 38% of their total budgets on healthcare (Canadian Institute for Health Information, 2016).
+Per capita spending in 2016 for all of Canada is projected to be $6,299, but spending by province ranges from $5,822 in Québec to a high of $7,256 in Newfoundland and Labrador (Canadian Institute for Health Information, 2016).

 The most common healthcare funding method in Canada is global budgets, where a fixed payment amount is allocated to a provider (such as a health authority or a hospital) to cover operating expenses for a period of time, usually one year.
 In most Canadian provinces, healthcare services are regionalized, and local or regional health authorities hold primary responsibility for delivering healthcare services.
 In most provinces, governments allocate funding to health authorities through a global budget, and many health authorities, in turn, use global budgets to fund specific groups of services.
 In Canada, most hospitals, long-term care facilities, publicly-funded rehabilitation facilities and mental and public health programs are funded under global budgets (Sutherland et al., 2013).
 Funding amounts are typically based on factors such as historical budgets, inflation and politics, and are provided irrespective of the number of patients or levels of demands on resources (Sutherland & Repin, 2012).